ubirch/ubirch-goclient-chirpstack-connector/README.md

   #
   # deviceEUI: The LoRa EUI of the device.
   # deviceUUID: The UUID of the device.
-  # deviceID: ID of the meter
+  # deviceID: ID of the device.
+This can be used to have a readable identifier.
   #
 ```